miku/golangintro/Types.md

 ## Zero value

-> When storage is allocated for a variable, either through a declaration or a
-> call of new, or when a new value is created, either through a composite
-> literal or a call of make, and no explicit initialization is provided, the
-> variable or value is given a default value.
-Each element of such a variable
-> or value is set to the zero value for its type: false for booleans, 0 for
+> Each element of such a variable or value is set to the zero value for its
-> numeric types, "" for strings, and nil for pointers, functions, interfaces,
+> type: false for booleans, 0 for numeric types, "" for strings, and nil for
-> slices, channels, and maps.
-This initialization is done recursively, so for
+> pointers, functions, interfaces, slices, channels, and maps.
+This
-> instance each element of an array of structs will have its fields zeroed if
+> initialization is done recursively, so for instance each element of an array
-> no value is specified.
+> of structs will have its fields zeroed if no value is specified.